flomotlik/blog/_posts/2012-08-14-Notification-and-Branch-Selection.markdown

 ![Hipchat Notifications](/images/notifications/setup.png)

-From now on every time a build is started and finished on Railsonfire a message will be posted to Hipchat.
+From now on every time a build is started and finished on Codeship a message will be posted to Hipchat.

 ![Hipchat Notifications](/images/notifications/notifications.png)